-To assess Tasks 5.15 through 5.19, and Task 5.21, we reviewed a random sample of 25 IAD cases that were approved between July 1, and September 30, 2014.
+To assess Tasks 5.15 through 5.19, and Task 5.21, we reviewed a random sample of 25 IAD cases that were approved between October 1, and December 31, 2014.
 This sample included investigations completed by IAD and Division-level investigations (DLIs).
 It also included cases that were resolved via formal investigation and investigations that were resolved via summary finding.

 As in our previous reviews, we treated Tasks 5.15 and 5.16 as a single subtask with several elements, specifically that OPD: gathers all relevant evidence; conducts follow-up interviews where warranted; adequately considers the evidence gathered; makes credibility assessments where feasible; and resolves inconsistent statements (compliance standard: 85%).
-During the previous assessment period, we deemed the Department in compliance with all of these required elements 92% of the time.
-Of the 25 investigations we reviewed for this reporting period, we deemed 24, or 96%, in compliance with all of these required elements.
+During the previous assessment period, we deemed the Department in compliance with all of these required elements 96% of the time.
+Of the 25 investigations we reviewed for this reporting period, we deemed 23, or 92%, in compliance with all of these required elements.

-In seven cases, investigators conducted follow-up interviews with officers or civilians to seek clarification.
-In one of these cases, a witness was interviewed multiple times.
+In five cases, investigators conducted follow-up interviews with officers or civilians to seek clarification.
+In four cases, the complainants were re-interviewed, and in one case, the subject officer was interviewed twice.